On Friday 20th March, Lordswood will be holding a fundraising day in aid of comic relief “Take Yourself Funny for Money”.

 At key stage 3, our curriculum has been designed to provide a solid foundation for the skills required at key stage 4.

 At KS3, the curriculum initially focuses on phonics and key grammatical structures by introducing students to the concept of gender, word order, adjectival agreement and high frequency verbs.
-We have specifically chosen topics which are suitable for younger children, namely, family and friends, free time, school and my town.
+We have specifically chosen topics which are suitable for younger children, namely, family and friends, free time, my house, my town, and media and technology.
 As students progress through key stage 3, there is a greater focus on grammar and sentence structure.
 We teach these through a variety of topics relevant to the age groups.
-Subjects covered include media, holidays and hobbies and school.

 Year 7